Quantum state transfer between twins in weighted graphs: Introduction

 \section{Introduction}

 The concept of a continuous-time quantum walk was introduced by Farhi and Gutmann \cite{Farhi1998} in 1998, but it was not until 2003 that Bose proposed the use of a continuous-time quantum walk on a path to transmit quantum states \cite{Bose:Quantum}.
-Motivated by high fidelity quantum state transfer, Christandl et al.\ introduced perfect state transfer \cite{Christandl:PSTonHypercubes,Christandl2005} in 2005.
-They showed that the path on n vertices, $P_n,$ admits perfect state transfer for $n=2,3$ with respect to adjacency dynamics, and $n=2$ with respect to Laplacian dynamics.
-This prompted researchers to search for new graphs that admit perfect state transfer.
-Some well-known examples include cubelike graphs \cite{Cheung2011}, integral circulant graphs \cite{Basic2009}, distance-regular graphs \cite{Coutinho2015} Hadamard diagonalizable graphs \cite{Johnston2017}, quotient graphs \cite{Bachman2011,Ge2011}, cer-
+Motivated by high fidelity quantum state transfer, Christandl et al.\ introduced perfect state transfer \cite{Christandl:PSTonHypercubes,Christandl2005} in 2004.
+They showed that the path $P_n$ on $n$ vertices admits perfect state transfer only when $n=2,3$ with respect to the adjacency matrix, and $n=2$ with respect to the Laplacian matrix.
+This prompted researchers to search for new graphs with perfect state transfer.
+Some well-known examples include cubelike graphs \cite{Cheung2011}, integral circulant graphs \cite{Basic2009}, distance-regular graphs \cite{Coutinho2015} Hadamard diagonalizable graphs \cite{Johnston2017}, quotient graphs \cite{Bachman2011,Ge2011}, certain joins of graphs \cite{Angeles-Canul2009,Angeles-Canul2010}, as well as non-complete extended $p$-sums (NEPS) of some graphs \cite{Li2021,Pal2017a}.
+However, due to its rarity, perfect state transfer was relaxed by several authors (Godsil \cite{Godsil2012a}, Vinet and Zhedanov \cite{Vinet2012}) to what is known as pretty good state transfer, which is ``good enough'' for physical lab setups.
+It turns out that $P_n$ exhibits pretty good state transfer for infinitely many $n$, as shown by Godsil et al.\ \cite{Godsil2012} and van Bommel \cite{VANBOMMEL2019} for the adjacency matrix, and Banchi et al.\ for the Laplacian matrix \cite{Banchi2017}.
+Pretty good state transfer was also investigated for cycles \cite{Pal2017}, a family of Cayley graphs \cite{Cao2020b}, double stars \cite{Fan2013}, and weighted graphs with possible loops \cite{Eisenberg2019,Johnston2017,Kempton2017a}.
+More recently, the concept of pair state transfer was studied by Chen and Godsil \cite{Chen2019PairST}.